Founders Shares: Here’s How to Avoid a Huge Tax Bill

 When you sell your founders shares, you’ll usually have to pay both federal and state taxes on that income.

-The federal government, on the other hand, treats long-term capital gains differently than ordinary income tax.
+The federal government, on the other hand, treats long-term capital gains differently from ordinary income tax.
 The rates are lower than what you’d pay on a normal salary. #ThankGoodness (Your founders shares will qualify as long-term capital gains if you’ve had them for more than a year before you sell.)

 Typically, federal taxes for long-term capital gains are around 20%, with a net investment income tax of 3.8%, making your federal tax bill about 23.8% of what you earn by selling your founders shares.